Peugeot 206: Safety

-The 206 in its standard European configuration received 4 stars for adult occupants and 2 stars for pedestrians from Euro NCAP in 2000.
+The 206 in its standard European market configuration received 4 stars for adult occupants and 2 stars for pedestrians from Euro NCAP in 2000.

-The 207 Compact in its most basic Latin American configuration with no airbags received 1 star for adult occupants and 2 stars for toddlers from Latin NCAP in 2010.
+The 207 Compact in its most basic Latin American market configuration with no airbags received 1 star for adult occupants and 2 stars for toddlers from Latin NCAP 1.0 in 2010.

-The 207 Compact with 2 airbags received 2 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2010.
+The 207 Compact in its most basic Latin American market configuration with 2 airbags received 2 stars for adult occupants and 2 stars for toddlers from Latin NCAP 1.0 in 2010.